VennDev/Vapm/README.md

     /**
      * @throws Throwable
      *
-     * This method is used to run callback after a certain amount of time.
+     * This function is used to run the event loop with multiple event loops */ public static function runEventLoop(): void;
-     */
-    public static function setTimeout(callable $callable, int $timeout) : void;

     /**
      * @throws Throwable
      *
+     * This function is used to run the event loop with single event loop */ public static function runSingleEventLoop(): void;

+    /**
-     * This method is used to run repeatable callback after a certain amount of time.
+     * This function is used to run a callback in the event loop with timeout */ public static function setTimeout(callable $callback, int $timeout): SampleMacro;

+    /**
+     * This function is used to clear the timeout
      */
+    public static function clearTimeout(SampleMacro $sampleMacro): void;

+    /**
-    public static function setInterval(callable $callable, int $interval) : void;
+     * This function is used to run a callback in the event loop with interval */ public static function setInterval(callable $callback, int $interval): SampleMacro;

+    /**
+     * This function is used to clear the interval
+     */
+    public static function clearInterval(SampleMacro $sampleMacro): void;

     /**
      * @param string $url